Tera-Nuovo/graphic_novel-reader/public/docs/json-format.md

 4. **Maintain consistent order values** for chapters, panels, sentences, and words
 5. **Validate your JSON** before importing to ensure no parsing errors
 6. **Use proper UTF-8 encoding** to ensure Japanese characters are displayed correctly
 7. **Keep file sizes reasonable** by optimizing image URLs or using external image hosting

-## Importing Multiple Chapters

-When importing multiple chapters to an existing story:

-- All chapters from the imported file will be added to the end of the story
-- The order specified in the JSON will be maintained, but adjusted to follow existing chapters
-- You can import a full story JSON (only the chapters will be imported)
-- You can import a single chapter JSON